-There are similar provisions in the draft PIPL, under which the CAC is responsible for the overall planning and coordination of personal information protection, and related supervision and regulation.
-Relevant authorities under the State Council are responsible for personal information protection, and the supervision and regulation thereof within their respective scope of duties according to the provisions of this draft PIPL and relevant laws and administrative regulations.
+There are similar provisions in the PIPL, under which the CAC is responsible for the overall planning and coordination of personal information protection, and related supervision and regulation.
+Relevant authorities under the State Council are responsible for personal information protection, and the supervision and regulation thereof within their respective scope of duties according to the provisions of the PIPL and relevant laws and administrative regulations.
 The duties for personal information protection, and the supervision and management thereof to be performed by the relevant authorities at the county level or above, shall be determined according to relevant state regulations.

 The effect of local laws on foreign business

 Foreign companies doing business in China are facing more complex data privacy requirements in China.
-Although the CSL only sets out some high-level data privacy requirements, which appear to be relatively loose and easy to follow, companies also have to pay close attention to various national standards (even though they have no legally binding effect) as well as various formal and informal guidelines issued by the government or their affiliated institutions, as such national standards and guidelines are generally regarded as some sorts of ‘good practice’ documents recommended by the government.
+Although the CSL only sets out some high-level data privacy requirements, which appear to be relatively loose and easy to follow, companies also have to pay close attention to various national standards (even though they have no legally binding effect) as well as various formal and informal guidelines issued by the government or their affiliated institutions, as such national standards and guidelines are generally regarded as ‘good practice’ documents recommended by the government.

 See ‘China: Data Localisation’, ‘The effect of local laws on foreign business’ in this book.

-Core principles on personal data
+Core principles on personal information (data)

-The CSL provides that network operators must abide by ‘lawful, justifiable and necessary’ principles to collect and use personal data by clearly stating the purposes for and scope of collection and use of this data, and the methods used to obtain such data.
+The CSL provides that network operators must abide by ‘lawful, justifiable and necessary’ principles to collect and use personal information by clearly stating the purposes for and scope of collection and use of this data, and the methods used to obtain such data.
 Network operators must also obtain the consent of the individual affected.

 The principles for personal information protection in the Civil Code is similar to that in the CSL.
 According to the Civil Code: